 Jason Reynolds

-In the next four years, Reynolds wrote eight more novels, most notably the ''New York Times'' best-selling Track series—''Ghost'' (2016), ''Patina'' (2017), ''Sunny'' (2018), ''Lu'' (2018)—and ''As Brave as You'' (2016). ''Ghost'' was a National Book Award Finalist for Young People's Literature and ''As Brave as You'' won the Kirkus Prize, the NAACP Image Award for Outstanding Literary Work for Youth/Teen, and the Schneider Family Book Award.
+In the next four years, Reynolds wrote eight more novels, most notably the ''New York Times'' best-selling ''Track'' series — ''Ghost'' (2016), ''Patina'' (2017), ''Sunny'' (2018), ''Lu'' (2018) — and ''As Brave as You'' (2016). ''Ghost'' was a finalist for the National Book Award for Young People's Literature and ''As Brave as You'' won the Kirkus Prize, the NAACP Image Award for Outstanding Literary Work for Youth/Teen, and the Schneider Family Book Award.
 Reynolds also wrote a Marvel Comics novel called ''Miles Morales: Spider-Man'' (2017).

-In 2017, Reynolds returned to poetry with ''Long Way Down'', a novel in verse that was named a Newbery Honor book, a Printz Honor Book, and best young adult work by the Mystery Writers of America's Edgar Awards.
+In 2017, Reynolds returned to poetry with ''Long Way Down'', a novel in verse that was named a Newbery Honor book, a Michael L. Printz Honor Book, and best young adult work by the Mystery Writers of America's Edgar Awards.
 In 2019, he wrote ''Look Both Ways'', for which he won a Carnegie Medal.

 From 2020 to 2022, Reynolds was the Library of Congress' National Ambassador for Young People's Literature.